cse110-sp23-group15/cse110-sp23-group15/fortunetelling/README.md

 ```

 > NOTE: This will generate JSDoc in the `./fortunetelling/docs` directory and
-> will **NOT** be ignored by git to ensure it is included in the `production`
+> will be ignored by git since `main` branch worflow trigger will auto-generate
-> branch by the ci/cd pipeline.
-Make sure to exclude this directory when
-> committing changes.
+> JSDoc pages and deploy to GitHub pages.

 ### Environment

-#### Recommended setup for dev environment (You can use other method you prefer)
+#### Recommended setup for dev environment (you can use other method you prefer)

 **Requirements:**